- Undergraduate Programs

 The undergraduate internship program in psychology involves preparation for and completion of an internship in a site such as human services, human resources, child and/or adolescent services, or the criminal justice system.
 Please visit our internship page for detailed information.

 EIU Psychology Majors have a number of opportunities available to them for engaging with other students and faculty, beyond the classroom.
 One such opportunity is by joining the Psychology Club, available to all students, and Psi Chi (the International Honor Society in Psychology).
 EIU’s Psi Chi chapter has been continually active for 45 years; it allows students opportunities to interact with department faculty and other students, similarly committed to pursuing careers or graduate training in psychology-related areas.

 The Psychology department at EIU offers a faculty-led summer program that is held in Rome and tours the center of Italy.
 It involves the study of culture and its influence on behavior.
-Meanwhile visiting wonderful cities and cultural sites, you will take a course on Multicultural Human Behavior for 3 credits (PSY 4590 Psychology Seminar: Multicultural Human Behavior).
+Meanwhile visiting wonderful cities and cultural sites, you will take a course on Multicultural Human Behavior for 6 credits (PSY 3970 Study Abroad).

 “My research interests include applying behavioral parent training strategies to the classroom to help teachers better manage student behavior.
 Undergraduate students work with me on projects examining teachers’ natural rates of praise statements and finding simple strategies to increase teachers’ use of praise.
 Students also work with me on projects examining pediatric sleep problems and intervention.
 These research experiences benefit students who are interested in working with children, teachers, and families."

 "My research interests are how to improve teaching and learning in the classroom, particularly with the use of technology.
 I also am interested in the biological impact of psychological stress.
 I supervise research projects of undergraduate and graduate students who conduct research on a variety of topics.”